Francisco de Paula Santander: Marriage and Children

 For much of his youth Santander was often on military campaigns and thus did not marry young like many of his generation.
 However he did have 5 children, 2 of these being out of wedlock, and 3 with his wife.

 His first child, Manuel Santander, was born when Santander was only 19 years old and a second lieutenant in the National Guard Battalion while he was posted in the town of Honda with a local woman of that town.
 His second son Francisco de Paula Jesús Bartolomé Santander Piehdrahita, was born on August 23, 1833, to Paz Piehdrahita Saenz, despite being born out of wedlock Santander recognized him as his legitimate son in his testament, and also referred to him affectionately by his nickname "Pachito".
-"Pachito" would follow his father's footsteps and served in the Colombian military reaching the rank of general and would pass away in 1916.
+Pachito followed his father's footsteps and served in the Colombian military, reaching the rank of general before dying in 1916.

 Santander's three other children were a result of his marriage to Sixta Pontón Piedrahita who he married on February 15, 1836 in the parish of San Bernardino in the town of Soacha.
 Amongst historians there is confusion regarding his marriage with Sixta as the relationship between the too was not romantic and was often cold at times.
 Leading historians speculate that Santander married her out of convenience as her father was one of the richest men in the country.
 Their marriage produced 3 children, a boy Juan born on December 20, 1836, who died only minutes after being born and who would later be buried in the recently inaugurated Central Cemetery of Bogotá, and two girls Clementina and Sixta Tulia, who both survived into adulthood.
 Apart from his marriage to Sixta, for almost two decades Santander maintained a relationship with a married woman, Nicolasa de Ibáñez and the few letters that survive show that the two were very in love with each other and even maintained a relationship when Santander was exiled in 1828.